fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 | 13  |                                      |
 | 14  | CANTOTEM / CANTOTEMPIN               |

 CANTOTEMPIN is a version of CANTOTEM using IoAbstraction for the buttons as with CAN1602PIN.
-This is not yet tested.

 ## Testing